luca-jt/Zlider/README.md

 > Support for MacOS in theory is there, but it's not tested at all.
 Other targets might require some work, too.
 PR's are welcome.

 ## Planned Features
+- custom font ttf file loading support
-- Conversion to PDF files bakes actual text data and not just rendered images.
+- conversion to PDF files bakes actual text data and not just rendered images